 - There has not been a national data collection of levels of bullying in England in a number of years.

-- Recommendation 18: The government should undertake a national anti-bullying survey, conducted annually, which would give an annual view of the wellbeing of pupils, including the prevalence of bullying in English schools.
-This national survey will give a view of bullying under the protected characteristics under the Equality Act 2010 and other characteristics about pupils such as free school meals, young carers, and looked after children to give us a national picture of identity targeted bullying.
+- Recommendation 15: The government should undertake a national anti-bullying survey, conducted annually, which would give an annual view of the wellbeing of pupils, including the prevalence of bullying in English schools.
+This national survey should give a view of bullying under the protected characteristics under the Equality Act 2010 and other characteristics about pupils such as free school meals, young carers and looked after children to give us a national picture of identity targeted bullying.

-- Schools do not have a duty to record levels of bullying as there is currently being introduced within Northern Ireland.
+- Schools do not have a duty to record levels of bullying (there are such duties being implemented in Northern Ireland)

-- Recommendation 19: The government should consider a duty on all schools and Academies to record, monitor, and review all bullying and harassment issues including assessing the impact of the effectiveness of responses.
-This should be reported on annually at least at school level to governors and Ofsted would review this data.
+- Recommendation 16: The Government should consider a duty on all schools and Academies to record, monitor and review all bullying and harassment issues including assessing the impact of the effectiveness of responses.
+This should be reported on annually at least at school level to governors and Ofsted should review this data.

 - There is a significant lack of research relating to the most effective strategies for preventing and responding to bullying in England.